0cjs/sedoc/app/docker/image.md

 Images are built from a [`Dockerfile`][] (see also [best practices]) using `docker build . -t name:tag`.

+For ideas about testing docker images and the software they contain, see [Testing Strategies for Docker Containers][terra-testing].

 Sample Build and Run
 --------------------